Hvordan vi skaper engasjement

 The participants were divided into 125 teams, starting off at 5 different floors.
 All teams were given a tablet and at the exact same moment, all 125 teams got instructions to get moving.
 The teams spent 11 minutes on each floor, exploring the surroundings through a number of fun and useful time limited missions.
 “Find and count the rooms in the training center”, “Take a picture while drinking tea in the cafeteria”, “How many bikes fit in the garage?”, “What rules apply when booking meeting rooms?” etc. The missions were communicated on the tablets and were scored.
 Every 11 minutes everyone switched floors simultaneously, allowing 3 minutes for transportation.
 No bottlenecks, just focus on a fun engaging experience!

-2. One session where participants could choose freely from 8 themes and spend time discussing that specific topic.
+We also introduced a session where participants could choose freely from 8 themes and spend time discussing that.

-3. A 90 minute engaging team activity before dinner with customized missions connecting to the meeting.
+Finally we ran a 90 minute engaging team activity before dinner with missions linking to the meeting.

-The participants, especially people from Eastern European countries, really felt they understood the key messages in a better way with our methodology,
+The participants, especially people from Eastern European countries, really felt they understood the key messages in a better way using our methodology,

 ”What an energy level!
 You didn’t want to interrupt.”-